Olevi-id/olevi-marketing-site/src/Olevi-License-Terms.md

 3.3 During the Subscription Period the Customer MAY express requests to the Company for new features to be implemented to the Software.
 These requests are referred to as Feature Requests.
 When received and acknowledged by the Company, the Company takes Feature Requests into consideration and after approval by the Company they are added to the queue of Feature Requests in addition to other unfinished tasks and work items for the Company in the order they were approved.
 The Company reserves the right to prioritise the queue by its own discretion, but also based on payments by the Customer or other Customers to expedite implementation of any given Feature Request or work item in the queue.
 Severe security issues take precedence to any other work item in the queue regardless of other items in the queue or status of the queue.
 Security related tasks are added in front of the queue after they have been analysed and accepted by the Company.
 Feature Requests are considered public in nature if not explicitly and specifically otherwise agreed and acknowledged by the Company in written form.

 3.4 The Customer provides first tier of support for its end users.
 The Reseller provides the second tier of support for the Customer.
 The Company provides the third tier of support for the Customer.
 The Reseller will escalate support requests and Feature Requests to the Company by its own discretion.
 Neither the Reseller nor the Company will provide first tier support to end users.

+3.5 The Company will hold an inventory of instances the Customers are running on quantity and version level to be able to provide support.
+The Customer is required to report the Company of the instances that the Software is being run on in order to receive support from the Company.
+The report shall entail the quantity of instances running in a given time period and installed versions of the Software on those instances.
+The Company can not provide support without version information of the Software that the Customer is running.

 ## 4 WARRANTIES